armen-asriyan/eval-backend/README.md

 ### Frontend

-- React with Vite for fast builds and instant HMR.
+- React with Vite: For fast builds and instant HMR.
-- React Router DOM for routing
+- React Router DOM: For routing
-- Axios for API calls
+- Axios: For API calls
-- React Icons for icons
+- React Icons: For icons
 - useHooks: A collection of modern, server-safe React hooks – from the ui.dev team.
 - react-router-hash-link : Hash link support for React Router
+- axios : Promise based HTTP client for the browser and node.js
+- react-google-recaptcha : Google reCAPTCHA component for React
+- use-local-storage : A simple React hook to store data in localStorage

 ### Backend